PhD Research Scholarship (Sensitivity and Efficiency of Clinical Assessment of Unilateral Neglect and Proprioception)

 Tuition fees for domestic (Australian citizen or permanent visa holder) applicants are automatically covered by the Australian Government Research Training Program (RTP) Fees Offset (Domestic).
 A successful international applicant may be offered a UTS International Tuition Fee Waiver.

 Please note that this scholarship is governed by RTPS Conditions of Award.
-The successful candidate must commence in either Spring 2018 (preferably) or Autumn 2019 intake.
+The successful candidate must commence in a Spring or Autumn intake.

 In addition to the scholarship, the Graduate School of Health also provides approximately $1,500 per annum to directly support the research related activities (conference travel, training, copy editing, participant recruitment,etc).